memchr, memrchr, rawmemchr - scan memory for a character

 Feature Test Macro Requirements for glibc (see feature_test_macros(7)):

-The memrchr() function is like the memchr() function, except that it searches backward from the end of the n
+The memrchr() function is like the memchr() function, except that it searches backward from the end of the n bytes pointed to by s instead of forward from the beginning.

 char *p = rawmemchr(s, '\0');